Available via API | Available via SDK | Needs configuration on Veriff’s side | Needs a separate integration | Needs a separate webhook |

 You have an integration set up with Veriff

-The Proof of Address check is configured for that integration by your Solutions Engineer
+The Proof of Address check is configured by your Solutions Engineer

 You have configured the decision webhook to get responses from Veriff (see the how-to in webhooks’ Set up webhooks section)